icsa-hua/video_processing_system/README.md

 ![Screenshot 2025-01-23 110818](https://github.com/user-attachments/assets/a9e19e4a-6423-4ecd-a630-a7f8c301ed7a)

 You can opt to not use the MQTT broker to get better performance from the model.
 Just do not include the ```--mqtt``` argument on execution.
+Using the MQTT will transmit to your designated broker information for speed (preprocessing, inference, postprocessing).

 For the same reasoning you can opt to not show the results during inference, or print out the performance from the inference of batches.
 Simply do not include the ```--show``` or ```--verbose``` arguments.

 If you encounter any problem with the modules, setting the PYTHONPATH can be a potential solution:
 ```sh